island-is/handbook/welcome.md

 When a code change gets on `main`, that will create Docker containers for all services and everything will get deployed to `Dev` env.
 For more info please see the [Continuous Delivery process](continuous-delivery.md).

-We expect you to deliver the following:
+We expect contributors to deliver the following:

 - the business logic
 - the tests